pierre-rouleau/usrhome/readme.rst

 your old files that have been backed up by the startup script.
 USRHOME expects that extra user-specific logic to be stored inside files located inside the usrcfg directory.

-Read the section titled
-`The Z Shell Startup, Dot Files and User Configuration`_ for details.
+  For that you need to understand which file is sourced when the Z Shell is started in the various ways it is started.
+Read the section titled `The Z Shell Startup, Dot Files and User Configuration`_ for details on that.

+  Then you can decide to use your original ``~/.zshrc`` and other Z Shell configuration files that have been backed-up by `setup/setup-usrhome`_ and copy all or part of their content inside the corresponding files inside the usrcfg directory.

+  You can also take a look at the other example files located in the `usrhome/template`_ directory and use ideas from there.

 Conventions
 ===========